SudeepGowda55/Secure-SignX/README.md

 4. If you are the compliance officer, after you visit the dashboard click on **Attestation creation page**.

-5. After attestation is created, a notification will be sent to the respective employer and the manager.
+5. After attestation is created, a notification will be sent to the respective employer and the manager